bellons91/personal-notes/azure/azure-container-instances.md

 Azure Container Instances is a [[paas]] service.

-You can upload your single containers and have them run in the cloud.
+You can upload your single containers and have them run in the cloud in a single *pod*.

+Concepts like scaling, load balancing, and certificates are *not* provided with ACI containers.
+For example, to scale to five container instances, you create five distinct container instances.